Mikael Nyqvist interview – A snapshot of life behind the scenes with Carol Reed's creator

 While Eleen stepped away from direct involvement in the series after the third installment, Mikael continued to plug away, donning the many hats of writer, designer, photographer, composer and more — and has managed the incredible feat of releasing a new game every year (with the lone exception of 2010).

-November 23rd marks the two decades since the launch of Remedy, and in January we'll see the release of Murder Malady, the landmark twentieth title in the franchise.
+November 23rd marks two decades since the launch of Remedy, and in January we'll see the release of Murder Malady, the landmark twentieth title in the franchise.
 To help mark the occasion, we had the pleasure of chatting with Mikael to talk about his experiences and a little of what we can expect when the new game releases exclusively on the MDNA Games website January 1st.

 Hi, Mikael.
 Glad we’re able to spend some time with you here at the Adventure Game Hotspot to help celebrate the twentieth anniversary of your first game.
 And what busy years they’ve been, with soon to be a whopping TWENTY Carol Reed mysteries in that time!
 That’s a phenomenal achievement.
 When making Remedy, did you even dream it would catch on enough that you’d still be making sequels two decades later?